mcrolly/my-portforlio/README.md

-# my-portforlio
+# Test portforlio by Chinedum McRolly Nwangwu
-This is a test portforlio build with ReactJs and aws
+This is a test portfolio I built with ReactJS and AWS